Its-harin-05/Cybercrypt/README.md

 <h2>Contribution</h2>

-Contributions to the Cybercrypt project are welcome!
+Contributions to the CipherGen project are welcome!
 If you have any ideas for improvements, feature requests, or bug reports, please feel free to open an issue or submit a pull request.
 Your contributions will help make the application more robust and beneficial for users.